AIxCyberChallenge/example-crs-architecture/example-crs-webservice/README.md

         ghcr.io/aixcc-finals/example-crs-architecture/competition-test-api:v1.1-rc2 server
 ```

+Alternatively, `docker compose up` from the `example-competition-server` directory may be used which will launch both the competition test api server as well as a local telemetry server.

+The complete instructions for running the `example-competition-server` are available under [example-competition-server/](https://github.com/aixcc-finals/example-crs-architecture/tree/main/example-competition-server).

  All endpoints use HTTP Basic authentication.
 Use `11111111-1111-1111-1111-111111111111` and `secret` as the credentials.

  A basic UI showing API interactions and formats is available at `http://localhost:1323/swagger/`.